Microwave-WYB/reactivegtk/README.md

 # ReactiveGTK

+> [!WARNING]
+> This project is in very early development stage and is not ready for production use.
+> Breaking changes should be expected at any time.
+APIs, architecture, and core concepts
+> may change significantly without notice.
+Use at your own risk.

 A reactive UI framework for GTK4 applications in Python, inspired by modern reactive programming patterns.
 Build dynamic, stateful GTK applications with declarative syntax and automatic UI updates.

 ## Features